- Quotations can offer insight into understanding ourselves and how to achieve our goals.

 If anyone could talk about the importance of maintaining an internal compass of social responsibility, it was Stanley Milgram.
 By showing that ordinary people could commit acts of cruelty toward others, Milgram helped to pave the way for social psychologists to demonstrate the need for individuals to resist pressure to conformity by adhering to their own principles of standing up for the principles we feel to be right.

-Overcoming artificial boundaries that create divisions between arbitrarily defined in-groups and out-groups can only occur if we gain appreciation for the common humanity shared by people of diverse backgrounds and perspectives.
-We will "perish together as fools" if we cannot avoid the traps of self-destructiveness caused by the divisiveness that we create on the basis of race, gender, religion, age, and other socially-defined categories.
+Overcoming artificial boundaries that create divisions between arbitrarily defined in-groups and out-groups can only occur if we gain an appreciation for the common humanity shared by people of diverse backgrounds and perspectives.
+We will "perish together as fools" if we cannot avoid the traps of self-destructiveness caused by the divisiveness that we create on the basis of race, gender, religion, age, and other socially defined categories.

 These 15 quotes encompass a wide range of human behavior from intelligence to personal growth through life.
 I hope they've provided you with a sense that psychological wisdom can come from a great variety of expected, and unexpected, sources.